Aeastr/Loupe/README.md

 ## **Overview**

-RenderMeThis is a SwiftUI debugging utility that helps you pinpoint exactly when your views re‑render.
-By integrating RenderMeThis into your project, each re‑render is highlighted by a brief red flash, making it easier to track down unnecessary view updates and optimize performance.
+RenderMeThis is a SwiftUI debugging utility that helps you pinpoint exactly when your views re-render.
+By integrating RenderMeThis into your project, each re-render is highlighted by a brief random-color flash via a background Canvas, making it easier to track down unnecessary view updates and optimize performance.
 Designed for iOS 13.0 and later, RenderMeThis offers both a modifier-based method and a wrapper-based method for flexible integration into your SwiftUI views.

 >### **How SwiftUI Rendering Works**
 >SwiftUI re-computes a view’s `body` whenever its state changes, but that doesn’t mean it rebuilds the entire UI.
 Instead, SwiftUI uses a diffing system to compare the new view hierarchy with the old one, updating only the parts that have actually changed.
 If you break your UI into separate structs and a subview (like a text field) has no state change, it won’t be re-rendered at all—achieving re-render behavior similar to UIKit.